Can't find an answer to your question?

 In early 2014, a collaborative relationship was proposed that could draw on the expertise and skills of The Mind Lab with the postgraduate capabilities, applied practice and assessment frameworks of Unitec.

 The Mind Lab formed part of a joint venture with Unitec until August 2018, at which point The Mind Lab was approved by NZQA as a standalone Tertiary Education Organisation.
-The Mind Lab’s valued long-term partner Unitec retained their 50% shareholding of The Mind Lab and key members of their executive team remain on their Board of Directors, but The Mind Lab became an independent education institute focused on delivering contemporary education to New Zealand students.
+From there the Mind Lab became an independent education institute focused on delivering contemporary education to New Zealand students.

 The Mind Lab founder Frances Valintine was previously the Chief Executive of Media Design School, one of New Zealand’s most successful private training establishments.
 Frances Valintine Chairs the Board of The Mind Lab and acts as an education consultant to the ongoing development of the programme.